ABOUT THE PRIZE

 The Dutch National Portrait Gallery and Rabobank award the two prizes to draw attention to the broad tradition of Dutch portraiture in photography.

-Rabo Photographic Portrait Prize 2019
+Rabo Photographic Portrait Prize 2020

-he portraits were made between 1 July 2018 and 30 June 2019, by a Dutch photographer or an international photographer who has been working in the Netherlands for an extended period of time.
+he portraits were made between 1 June 2019 and 31 May 2020, by a Dutch photographer or an international photographer who has been working in the Netherlands for an extended period of time.
 All nominated photographers demonstrate a striking and constant body of work in portrait photography.
 An important criterion is that in the portrait, the short-lived and conscious relationship between the photographer and the person portrayed is unmistakably recognizable.
 In addition, craftsmanship, technique and composition may play a role in the assessment.
-A maximum of three portraits can be submitted in this category.

-Rabo Photographic Portrait Talent 2019
+Rabo Photographic Portrait Talent 2020

 The jury is re-compiled every year and consists of noted professionals from the cultural field, such as an image editor, art director, curator, portrait photographer, gallery owner and museum director.
 The winning photographer of the previous year is also part of the jury.

 From all Rabo Photographic Portrait Prize entries, the jury will first compile a longlist consisting of ca. 50 portraits.
 The jury will subsequently compile a shortlist of 5 portraits.

-The jury will choose a longlist of 10 series from all the Rabo Photographic Portrait Talent entries.
+The jury will also compile a longlist of 10 series from all the Rabo Photographic Portrait Talent entries.
 Subsequently, the jury will compile a shortlist of 3 series.

 There are no fees for entering the competition.
 Participation takes place by being nominated by image editors, curators, critics and professionals in photography, who are asked by Dutch National Portrait Gallery to nominate photographers for the Rabo Photographic Portrait Prize.
 These photographers will subsequently be asked to submit a maximum of three portraits.

 Professional photographers who have not been nominated can also submit their portraits themselves – again with a maximum of three.
 The jury does not know who has been nominated and who has entered without a nomination.
 Thus, every photographer has the same chance of winning.

 In accordance with the AVG (GDPR) and any subsequent reiteration of that legislation, Dutch National Portrait Gallery will hold all personal data securely.
 It will only be used in the process of administering the Portrait Prize in the exercise of the Gallery’s task and communication, and data will not be transferred to any third party.